7 sustainable app monetization strategies to 10x your revenue

 Why is app monetization important?

-Ultimately, app monetization allows app owners to get a return on their investment.
-This makes the business case for them sustainable and justifies their cost and maintenance.
-An app that doesn’t even break even, on the other hand, will become a lead weight your company can’t wait to cut loose.
+Ultimately, monetization allows app owners to get a return on their investment.
+This makes the business case for them sustainable and justifies their development and maintenance costs.
+Depending on the strategy you use, app monetization can help to deliver richer user experiences, enhancing customer loyalty.

 App monetisation strategies - an infographics